 Unlike West Germany and the majority of Western European and other developed countries, East Germany experienced two period effects/shocks, rather than just one.
 Though, like most Western European nations, there was a sharp fall in fertility in the late 1960s, there was then a recovery in age-specific rates for most of the 1970s and 1980s.
 However, in the late 1980s, with the collapse of the Berlin Wall, fertility rates fell rapidly again, with fertility rates at many ages falling below corresponding rates in West Germany.
 Afterwards, there was a rapid convergence of East German fertility schedules to those seen in West Germany, with a rapid rise in the age of peak fertility.

-By looking at the contours, we can see the effects that these changes in age-specific fertility had on completed cohort fertility rates.
+By looking at the contours, we can see the effects that these changes in age-specific fertility, visualized over the whole period, had on completed cohort fertility rates.
 Replacement fertility rates were last reached for almost the same cohort for both East Germany (1938) and West Germany (1939).
-In contrast to West Germany, in East Germany for cohorts who were of childbearing age in the 1970s and 1980s, cumulative fertility levels of 1.5 were reached before the age of 30.
-However, after the late 1980s, the 1.5 fertility milestone was reached by cohorts at ever older ages, and in the last observed period after the age of 40 years.
-Because of this, it appears likely that East Germany will not sustain fertility rates above 1.5 children per woman in later years.
+In contrast to West Germany, in East Germany for cohorts who were of childbearing age in the 1970s and 1980s, cumulative fertility levels of 1.50 were reached before the age of 30.
+However, after the late 1980s, the 1.50 fertility milestone was reached by cohorts at ever older ages, and in the last observed period after the age of 40 years.
+Because of this, it appears likely that East Germany will not sustain fertility rates above 1.50 children per woman in later years.

-3.2 Comparing Norway and the USA
+3.2 Comparing the fertility trends in Norway and the USA

-Figure 2 compares the fertility patterns for Norway with those in the USA.
+Figure 2 compares the fertility trends for Norway with those in the USA.
 When these and other developed countries are compared across a range of internationally comparable measures, they tend to sit at opposite ends of the distribution (Esping-Andersen 1999; Esping‐Andersen and Billari 2015).
 However, the contours in the composite plots show that they have in common a feature shared with almost no other country covered by this study: Norway and the USA both ‘regained’ replacement cohort fertility levels after first losing them for several successive cohorts.
 We can see this visually by noting the arcing of the thick black contours: for both countries these arc vertically upwards for cohorts born in the early 1950s, then arc vertically downwards from some cohort onwards, then remain plotted for later cohorts.
 Norway ‘regained’ replacement fertility levels after having lost these levels for three cohorts (1953-1956).
+The USA ‘regained’ replacement fertility levels after a much longer period: cohorts born between 1950 and 1962 did not reach replacement fertility, but cohorts from 1963 onwards did.

-Figure 2: Comparison of Norway and the USA (Cohort, not period, on x-axis)
+Figure 2: Comparison of fertility trends in Norway and the USA